-Carol's soup sounded so good I decided to pair it with these Homemade Potato Rolls.
-Homemade soup and rolls...how good does that sound!
 This will also be my entry for Wild Yeast's Yeastspotting event and Cathy at Noble Pig's Potato Ho Down Event..I have a two fer here!
 These rolls were very easy to make and they were delicious.
 I took some pictures while I was making them.
+To Read More, Click On The Recipe Title

 This is what the dough looked like before I kneaded it.
 I used real potatoes instead of instant, I also used the water that the potatoes cooked in for the water in the recipe.